INGREDIENTS

 METHOD

-3. Gradually add the liquid to the flour.
+- Gradually add the liquid mix to the flour.
 Mix on low speed until the dough pulls away from the bowl, approximately 5 minutes.

-5. Let the dough stand at room temperature or place in the Oven on shelf position 2.
+- Let the dough stand at room temperature or place in the oven on shelf position 2.
 Select Conventional at 35°C, prove dough for 1 hour or until it doubles in size.
 Alternatively, select Prove yeast dough function and follow the prompts.

-7. Line two baking trays with baking paper.
-Weigh and divide the dough into 50-55g portions.
+- Lightly dust two baking trays with the extra flour.
+Weigh and divide the dough into 50-55 g portions.

-8. Roll into bread rolls and place onto baking tray.
+- Roll into bread rolls and place onto baking trays.
 Leave enough room between each roll to rise.

-9. Cover trays loosely with cling wrap and place back into the Oven on shelf position 2 and 4.
+- Cover trays loosely with cling wrap and place back into the oven on shelf position 2 and 4.
 Prove on Conventional at 35°C for 45 minutes or until they double in size.

-10. Pre-heat Oven on Moisture Plus at 200°C with 2 manual bursts of steam.
-Place one tray in the Oven on shelf position 2, releasing a burst of steam immediately and bake for 10 minutes until golden brown.
-Remove from the Oven and place the second tray into the Oven, releasing the second burst of steam and bake for a further 10 minutes.
+- Pre-heat oven on Moisture Plus at 200°C with 1 manual burst of steam.
+Place one tray in the oven on shelf position 2 and the other tray on shelf position 4.
+Release the burst of steam immediately and bake for 10 minutes, or until golden brown.
+Remove from the oven and allow to cool.

 Hints and tips

-• Rolls can be baked on Steam Combination at 200°C for 10 minutes, releasing a manual burst of steam immediately.
+- Rolls can be baked in the Combi steam Pro oven at 200°C for 10 minutes, releasing a manual burst of steam immediately.

 APPLIANCE / FUNCTION